hapijs/lab/README.md

 **lab** is a simple test utility for node.
 Unlike other test utilities, lab uses domains instead of uncaught exception and other global manipulation.
 Our goal with **lab** is to keep the execution engine as simple as possible, and not try to build an extensible framework.
+**lab** works with any assertion library that throws an error when a condition isn't met.

 ## Command Line

 **lab** supports the following command line options:
 - `-c` - enables code coverage analysis.
-- `-C` - forces color output
+- `-C` - enables or disables color output.
+Defaults to console capabilities.
 - `-d` - dry run.
 Skips all tests.
 Use with `-v` to generate a test catalog.
 Defaults to `false`.
 - `-e` - value to set the `NODE_ENV` environment variable to, defaults to 'test'.
+- `-f` - do not perform a recursive load of test files within the test directory.
 - `-g` - only run tests matching the given pattern which is internally compiled to a RegExp.
-- `-G` - export `Lab` as a global.
-Defaults to disabled.
-If you enable this, make sure to remove any `require('lab')` lines from your tests.
+- `-h` - show command line usage.
-- `-i` - only run the test for the given identifier.
+- `-i` - only run the test for the given identifier (or identifiers range).
 - `-I` - ignore a list of globals for the leak detection (comma separated)
 - `-l` - disables global variable leak detection.
-- `-m` - individual tests timeout in milliseconds, defaults to 2 seconds.
+- `-m` - individual tests timeout in milliseconds (zero disables timeout).
+Defaults to 2 seconds.
 - `-o` - file to write the report to, otherwise sent to stdout.
 - `-p` - sets parallel execution as default test option.
 Defaults to serial execution.
 - `-r` - the reporter used to generate the test results.
 Defaults to `console`.
 Options are: